Arthur Lyman

-Arthur Lyman (February 2, 1932 – February 24, 2002) was an Hawaiian jazz vibraphone and marimba player.
+Arthur Hunt Lyman (February 2, 1932 – February 24, 2002) was a Hawaiian jazz vibraphone and marimba player.
 His group popularized a style of faux-Polynesian music during the 1950s and 1960s which later became known as exotica.
 His albums became favorite stereo-effect demonstration discs during the early days of the stereophonic LP album for their elaborate and colorful percussion, deep bass and 3-dimensional recording soundstage.
 Lyman was known as "the King of Lounge music."